History of Liverpool F.C. (1985–present): 2015–24: Revival under Klopp

 Liverpool's first game of the 2019–20 season was the 2019 FA Community Shield where they faced Premier League champions Manchester City, losing 5–4 on penalties.
-The second trophy under Klopp's management came in the 2019 UEFA Super Cup, where they defeated league rivals Chelsea 5–4 on penalties.
-It was Liverpool's fourth triumph in the annual contest, placing them behind only Barcelona and AC Milan, who have five titles apiece.
+The second trophy under Klopp's management came in the 2019 UEFA Super Cup, where they defeated fellow English club Chelsea 5–4 on penalties.
+It was Liverpool's fourth triumph in the annual contest, placing them behind only Barcelona and AC Milan, who had five titles apiece.
 Having finished as runners-up on three previous occasions, Liverpool won their first FIFA Club World Cup in 2019 after defeating Brazilian club Flamengo 1–0 in the final after extra-time, making them the first English side to win the international treble of the UEFA Champions League, UEFA Super Cup and FIFA Club World Cup.
 In December 2019 Klopp signed a contract extension keeping him at the club until 2024.
 Liverpool topped the 2019–20 Premier League by 13 points after 21 games (with two games in hand), registering 61 points from their first 21 games – the most ever at that stage of the season by a side in Europe's top five leagues.
-On 13 March 2020, after having played 29 games of the season and with Liverpool having an unprecedented 25-point lead over second-place Manchester City, it was announced following a decision by the Premier League, that the current season had been suspended until 4 April 2020 at the earliest, after a number of players and club staff had become ill due to the coronavirus pandemic.
+On 13 March 2020, after having played 29 games of the season and with Liverpool having an unprecedented 25-point lead over second-place Manchester City, it was announced following a decision by the Premier League that the current season had been suspended until 4 April at the earliest, after a number of players and club staff had become ill due to the coronavirus pandemic.
 This was extended six days later to 30 April.
-Liverpool finally returned to action against Everton in the Merseyside Derby on 21 June with a 0–0 draw.
-The 30-year wait for their 19th top flight title (and first in the Premier League era) was finally ended on 25 June with Chelsea defeating Manchester City, leaving City 23 points behind Liverpool with only 21 left available.
+Liverpool returned to action against Everton in the Merseyside derby on 21 June with a 0–0 draw.
+The 30-year wait for their 19th top-flight title (and first in the Premier League era) ended on 25 June with Chelsea defeating Manchester City, leaving City 23 points behind Liverpool with only 21 left available.
 Liverpool had won the title with a record seven games left in the season.